 When appropriate, the attorneys at Sammis Law Firm can help you obtain restitution for loss of property and income, seek reimbursement for medical expenses incurred as a result of the offense, or receive information on how to enforce the court’s order of restitution.

-Our attorneys can accompany you if you must testify during a deposition, at a hearing, or at trial.
+Our attorneys can accompany you if you must testify during the intake process during the first 21 days after the arrest (called the “invest”), during any deposition, at a hearing, or at trial.

 Call 813-250-0500 for more information.